-a) Recognition and measurement
+Recognition and measurement

 An item of property, plant and equipment that qualifies for recognition as an asset is initially recognized at its cost of acquisition and subsequently stated at cost less accumulated depreciation and impairment losses, if any, in accordance with IAS-16: Property, Plant and Equipment.
 The cost of an item of property, plant and equipment comprises its purchase price, import duties and non-refundable taxes, after deducting trade discount and rebates, and any costs directly attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the intended manner.
+However, since there is no operation, company did not procure any property, plant & equipment as of today.